adamgordonbell/agbell.github.io/posts/2010-11-20-parser-combinators-csharp.md

 ---
-title: Incrementing
+title: Parser Combinators in C#
 author: Adam Bell
-tags: paul-graham, haskell
+tags: parser, parser-combinator, antlr, parsec, f#, c#, nparsec
 ---
 Haskell has parsec, f# has fparsec.
 I went searching for a good option for creating parsers in c#.